ozanMSFT/pytorch-wiki/Continuous-Integration.md

 </p>

 ##### User Guide

+Note: To opt-in CIFlow, please put your GitHub handler in this issue https://github.com/pytorch/pytorch/issues/64124.

 - Create PR as normal, and @pytorchbot will automatically handle the rest.
-It also generates a comment block
+It also generates a comment block **"CI Flow Status"**.
-- If the PR author or anyone with `write` permission to the pytorch/pytorch repo wants to instrument @pytorchbot to run different configurations of the CI flow, people can run commands like
+- If the PR author or anyone with `write` permission to the pytorch/pytorch repo wants to instrument @pytorchbot to run different configurations of the CI flow, people can **comment on the PR with the commands** like the following to trigger CIFlow.

 ```
 # ciflow rerun, "ciflow/default" will always be added automatically